Meet Our Team

 Terry is a life-long resident of the West Branch area.
 With many years of customer service experience she brings a steady approach to even some of the most challenging situations.
 Terry has always had a love for animals; from growing up on a farm, raising animals in 4-H, and now having pets of her own.
 Juno, the cat, is the family staple.
 She admires the commitment that the CVC team has to promote a compassionate, stress free visit for our furry friends.
 Terry is always excited to see a successful treatment plan for a pet and knows that it truly helps the pet and it’s family.
 She also knows that the culture of CVC is to support each other as family, we are often each other’s support group!

-In her free time, Terry can be found volunteering with her daughter’s Girl Scout troop, camping throughout Michigan with her family and friends, crocheting, and spending time outside gardening.
+In her free time, Terry can be found taking in her daughter’s high school activities, camping throughout Michigan with her family and friends, crocheting, and spending time outside gardening.
+She is also enjoying a new grandbaby as often as she can.
+Terry has the cleanest vehicles you will find in Ogemaw County!
 If Terry could solve one of the world’s problems it would be to “Save the Bees, plant wildflowers!”

 Terry takes special interest in Fear Free handling.
 She is certified as Elite in Fear Free.
 Terry helps lead CVC Fear Free staff training and updates our staff on Fear Free best practices.

 Ashley joined the CVC team in February of 2021, bringing with her a wealth of knowledge working in the human health care and human resources fields.
 Ashley’s experience with customer service for families and patients made her a great CVC fit.
+She recently earned her degree in Health Information to become a Registered Health Information Technician and is putting that knowledge to work at CVC.
 Ashley finds it very fulfilling to work in a place that has the Core Values that CVC adheres to.
-She is also inspired by the compassion, empathy and care an owner is given when coming in with a sick pet.
+She is also inspired by the compassion, empathy, and care an owner is given when coming in with their pets at all stages of life.

 She was born and raised in West Branch and enjoys spending time with her four children, and husband, Kit.
-The Smith family has two rescue dogs, Rihanna who is 8 years old, and Chip who is 7 years old.
-They both bring so much love and excitement into our life.
-They love pup cups from Dairy Queen, going for car rides, camping with us and wearing their bandanas from CVC!
-Ashley loves to spend time together with family camping in the summers, enjoying soccer in the fall and playing board games and doing puzzles together.
+The Smith family has two rescue dogs, Rihanna who is 9 years old, and Chip who is 8 years old.
+Both dogs love pup cups from the local Dairy Queen, going for car rides, camping with the family, and wearing their bandanas from CVC!
+Ashley loves to spend her free time making memories with her family, camping in the summers, enjoying soccer in the fall, playing board games or doing puzzles, and always planning their next Disney vacation.
 She considers herself an attempted crafter and enjoys whipping things up in the kitchen.
 Ashley is also our in-house Britney Spears and taco expert.

 Erin Veitengruber, Technician Assistant

 Erin comes to CVC with a great amount of experience working with pets.
-Erin has quite the furry family totalling 15 members, not counting her husband and preschool aged daughter!
-The Veitengruber furry family includes 4 dogs: Yukon, Denver, Nagi and Severide; 3 cats: Tuck, Taya and Doss; 3 horses: Girl, Ozzy and Rico as well as 2 Donkeys: Minnie Mouse and Cruzita.
+Erin has quite the furry family totalling 14 members, not counting her husband and preschool aged daughter!
+The Veitengruber furry family includes 4 dogs: Yukon, Denver, Nagi and Severide; 3 cats: Tuck, Taya and Doss; 2 horses: Ozzy and Rico as well as 2 Donkeys: Minnie Mouse and Cruzita.

 Erin started working at CVC in July, 2022.
 She most appreciates CVC’s core value of Compassion and would love the world to provide more access to service dogs for those in need, especially PTSD dogs for veterans.
 Daily, she loves getting to see the amazing bonds that pets and their owners show off while visiting CVC.
 In her time outside of work, Erin loves to take part in outdoor summer activities, spend time with the horses all while enjoying the family home she’s lived in since she was 1 year old.
 “ALL THE PASTA” is one of Erin’s favorite lines!